HiddenLayerDesign/Paddle-of-Theseus/README.md

 - Clone this Repository
 - Open `/Software/Main/main.ino` in Arduino
 - Configure Arduino Settings
-  - Set `Tools>Board="Teensy 4.0"`
+  - Set `Tools>Board="Teensy 4.0"` OR `Tools>Board="Teensy LC"` to match the board you are using
   - Set `Tools>USB Type="Serial + MIDI"`
 - Compile this project with `"Verify"`, then Flash with `Upload`
-  - If needed, press the physical button on the Teensy 4.0 to enable the bootloader
+  - If needed, press the physical button on the Teensy to enable the bootloader.
+Ensure Serial connections are closed before hitting `Upload`

 ## Links
 - Personal Website: https://chasestewart.co/